kagisearch/kagi-docs/docs/kagi/getting-started/setting-default.md

 - [Chromium-based browsers](https://chrome.google.com/webstore/detail/cdglnehniifkbagbbombnjghhcihifij) (Chrome, Edge, Brave, Vivaldi, Arc...)
   - After installing the extension make sure to [set Kagi as your default search engine](#chromium_browsers).
 - [Firefox-based browsers](https://addons.mozilla.org/en-US/firefox/addon/kagi-search-for-firefox/)
-  - If you use Firefox on Android, check out [this guide](https://blog.mozilla.org/addons/2020/09/29/expanded-extension-support-in-firefox-for-android-nightly/).
-There are [many known limitations](https://github.com/kagisearch/browser_extensions/issues/3) with the extension here, though.
+  - If you use Firefox on Android, please know there are [many known limitations](https://github.com/kagisearch/browser_extensions/issues/3) with the extension, at this moment.
+That means you need to follow the [Firefox Android search setup](#firefox_android_mobile) above to search with Kagi.
-  - After installing the extension, go to the extension settings (click the puzzle piece in the top right corner of the browser window) for Kagi and enter your [private session token URL](#private_session) to be logged in automatically even when cookies have been deleted.
+  - After installing the extension, if your profile deletes cookies frequently, go to the extension settings (click the puzzle piece in the top right corner of the browser window) for Kagi and enter your [private session token URL](#private_session) to be logged in automatically even when cookies have been deleted.
   - If you run into a problem of not being logged in to Kagi on incognito sessions, try manually setting your session token.
 If that doesn't work, try disallowing it on Incognito, saving the session token manually, and then re-allowing it again.
 - [Safari for macOS/iOS](https://apps.apple.com/app/kagi-search-for-safari/id1622835804)
 - The [xSearch](https://apps.apple.com/us/app/xsearch-for-safari/id1579902068) and [HyperWeb](https://apps.apple.com/us/app/hyperweb/id1581824571) extensions for Safari also support Kagi